Iron Fist (character): Bei Bang-Wen

 Sometime in the mid-19th century, an Iron Fist known as Bei Bang-Wen developed an Iron Fist technique known as the Perfect Strategy Mind, which let him use the chi of Shou-Lao in more intellectual ways but also left him overconfident.
 In 1860, Bei assisted the Chinese against the British and French forces during the Second Opium War.
-Despite forming a scenario taking down tens of thousands of enemy soldiers at the Taku Forts, Bei and his Chinese allies were defeated at the Taku Forts and Bei was taken prisoner.
-After befriending fellow captive and mythical warrior Vivatma Visvajit, the two escaped from prison and journeyed to Vivatma's homeland of Burma, where they were ambushed by the energy-draining assassin Tiger Jani.
-Bei and Vivatma defeated Jani with their reawakened their Iron Fist and Brahman powers, respectively.
-A physically and mentally worn Bei returned home to K'un-Lun, relinquishing his powers so that the cycle of the Iron Fist could begin again and took a wife who bore him thirteen sons.
+Bei eventually returned home to K'un-Lun, relinquishing his powers so that the cycle of the Iron Fist could begin again and took a wife who bore him thirteen sons.

 Kwai Jun-Fan

-Bei Bang-Wen's successor to the Iron Fist, Kwai Jun-Fan ventured the Wild West of Texas circa 1878 AD where he was killed by Zhou Cheng under the influence of Ch'i-Lin.
+Bei Bang-Wen's successor to the Iron Fist, Kwai Jun-Fan ventured the Wild West of Texas circa 1878 AD, where he was killed by Zhou Cheng under the influence of Ch'i-Lin.

+Wong Fei-hung

+At one point, the folk hero Wong Fei-hung became the Iron Fist and combined his powers with Drunken boxing, creating a technique called the "Drunken Dragon Fist".

+By 1924, he had retired the mantle but still retained his powers.
+He and the Ghost Rider Knuckles O'Shaugnessy defended Hong Kong from Mephisto with help from the time-displaced Avengers.

 Resourceful Snake

-At an unknown point, the man simply known as Resourceful Snake was able to defeat and claim the heart of Shao-Lao.
+At an unknown point, the man simply known as Resourceful Snake was able to defeat and claim the heart of Shou-Lao.
 However, after losing his final trial to the One, he was punished for his hubris by having his arms severed and being stripped of his title.